akshayeshenoi/ipet/ipet/README.md

 ## Training Generators
 Once the discriminator is trained, the model files will be saved in `IoT_Device_Fingerprinting/Models/` where we will access it from.

-Before training iPET, the following parameters can be configued in `constants.py` (present in the `ipet-pert-train/` directory):
+Before training iPET, the following parameters can be configured in `constants.py` (present in the `ipet-pert-train/` directory):
 - `max_packets_per_omega` : Maximum number of dummy packets allowed to be added in a discrete time-slot
 - `max_payload_per_omega` : Maximum additional payload bytes to be added in a discrete time-slot
 - `training_stages` : Number of stages you want to train iPET for